-Set in the heart of the Cotswolds is a small village called Bourton on the Water.
-In the summer particularly, Bourton attracts many visitors who come to see the charm of the stone built properties and the beautifully clear water of the river Windrush as it meanders through the village under low stone footbridges.
+The idyllic Cotswold village of Bourton-on-the-Water attracts visitors from around the world, who come to appreciate the charm of the honey-coloured, stone-built properties and the crystal-clear water of the River Windrush, as it meanders through the village under low stone footbridges.

-But Bourton is also well known for its Perfumery - The Cotswold Perfumery - that has been blending perfumes now for over forty years.
-To call it a factory is probably misleading.
+But Bourton is also well known for its perfumery, which has been blending perfumes for over 50 years.
+To call it a factory is misleading.
 No steel structures or lorries here, and the only chimney to be seen is from a gently crackling log fire in the shop.

-The Company is based in a magnificent 300-year old Grade II Listed building where oak beams and crooked floors are the norm.
-But behind this idyllic facade is in fact a thriving company that that has grown steadily over since the 1960's and now manufactures fragrances for some of the most famous perfume houses in the world.
-So how did it all begin?
+Cotswold Perfumery is based in a magnificent 300-year-old Grade II Listed building, where oak beams and crooked floors are the norm.
+But behind this facade is a thriving company that has grown steadily since the 1960s, and now manufactures fragrances for some of the most famous perfume houses in the world.
+So, how did it all begin?

-In the mid 70's John’s mother died leaving him in sole control of the business.
-Soon other products came - Talcum Powder, Soap, Bath Salts etc. - and fragrances for men too.
-Then other perfumeries wanted fragrances made that they could sell under their own name, and this led to fragrances being produced for a wide range of applications.
+In the mid 1970s, the death of John’s mother left him in sole control of the business.
+While he introduced new products – such as talcum powder, soap, bath salts, and fragrances for men – other perfumeries began to want fragrances made that they could sell under their own name.

-Because the products were only available from the one shop in Bourton on the Water, mail order became a popular choice for those unable to visit regularly, and also for the growing number of overseas customers.
-With no computers to deal with customer lists, the task of handling the names, addresses and orders required dedicated attention, with stacks of drawers of paper record cards, and wax stencils for printing envelopes!
+Because the products were only available from the shop in Bourton-on-the-Water, the perfumery’s mail order service became hugely popular.
+With no computers to deal with customer lists, the task of handling the names, addresses and orders required dedicated attention, with stacks of paper record cards, and wax stencils for printing envelopes!

-Soon the business was straining at the seams with the retail shop, perfume laboratory and mail order department in three separate premises around the village.
-It was with some relief that a couple of years later a fine old traditional Costwold stone building on a 1/3 acre site came up for sale - not 25 yards from the original shop.
+Soon the business was straining at the seams, with the retail shop, perfume laboratory and mail order department in three separate premises around the village.
+To John’s relief, a fine old traditional Cotswold stone building on a one-third acre site came up for sale, just 25 yards from the original shop.

-Large enough to bring together everything onto one site, it also provided enough room for a new factory and the Perfume Garden that opened in 1983/4 where all the plants have been selected for their aroma as opposed to their appearance.
-In 1990 the adjoining property was purchased allowing further expansion.
+Large enough to bring together everything onto one site, the property also provided enough room for a new factory and perfume garden, which opened in the early 1980s.
+In 1990, John purchased the property next door, which allowed for further expansion.

-In 1998 wins were achieved with a French perfume house (Fragonard) against competition from French perfume manufacturers.
-And in 1999 John was commissioned by The Queen to produce two perfumes for Her Majesty as well as other fragrances for the Royal family.
+In 1998, wins were achieved with a French perfume house (Fragonard) against competition from French fragrance manufacturers, and in 1999 John was commissioned by Her Majesty The Queen to produce two perfumes, as well as other fragrances for the Royal Family.

-Today John still passionately believes that maintaining the highest quality raw materials is the only path and goes to great lengths to ensure that all of the 600 essential oils, absolutes, gums and resins are the best available.
-The product range has increased to 116 products which are now sold throughout the world.
+John still believes in using only the highest quality raw materials, and goes to great lengths to ensure that the 600 essential oils, absolutes, gums and resins are the best available.
+Today, the Cotswold Perfumery produces 116 products, which are bought by customers around the world.